YoobeeWebTutors/javascript-manual/08-defining-functions.md

 goodbye();
 console.log(message);
 ```
 In this code, there are two variables called `message`.
-One is globally scoped, one is scoped to `goodbye()`.
+One is globally scoped and the other is scoped to `goodbye()`.
 They both contain different values.

 Because a `message` variable is being declared inside `goodbye()`, it obscures access to the global `message`.